 Let's Talk About Colon Cancer: Awareness, Prevention and Early Detection

-Colorectal cancer is currently the third most diagnosed cancer and the third leading cause of cancer-related deaths among both men and women in the U.S. The American Cancer Society estimates that 154,000 new cases of colon cancer will be diagnosed in 2025.
+Colorectal cancer is currently the second most common cause of cancer-related deaths among both men and women combined in the U.S. The American Cancer Society estimates that almost 159,000 new cases of colon cancer will be diagnosed in 2026.
 No matter your age, understanding your risk and getting screened could make all the difference.

 Colon cancer remains a stigmatized topic.
 It involves parts of the bodily functions and parts that people may be uncomfortable discussing openly, such as bowel movements and the digestive system.
-Discussing or even thinking about cancer, whether as a topic or a diagnosis, can be challenging for many people.
-However, open communication is key to awareness.
-Early detection can make treatment easier and more effective.
+However, avoiding such topics can delay diagnosis and treatment.
+Open conversations about digestive health are essential to raising awareness and encouraging early detection.

 Colon cancer often shows no clear symptoms in its early stages, making regular screenings crucial for early detection.
 As the disease progresses, symptoms may include: